IVSoftware/circular-ref-counting/README.md

 >is there a better way to do this?

-So what I want to do is describe _another_ way to go achieve a result with as minimal an example as I can come up with, with emphasis on implementing the logic in the view model instead of overburdening a, `IMultiValueCOnverter.`
+I can only say that there is at least one _alternative_ way to go about it: Instead of overburdening an `IMultiValueConverter` you could try moving all of the logic into the view model/data context where you could mitigate circularity and/or conflicting logic with a boolean, semaphore, or reference-counting scheme that is owned by the "first property to change" and that persists until all the changes have propagated.
+In short, that is my suggestion, with of this answer just being details to hopefully make it clearer what I mean by that.
 ___

 **Simple Case using One-Hot Checkboxes**

-To demonstrate the basic idea, suppose that any of four checkboxes will cancel the other three if it becomes checked.
+Here's the basic idea: suppose that any of four checkboxes will cancel the other three if it becomes checked.
 This is trivial to implement in the VM if checkboxes follow this representative boolean binding:

 ~~~
 class MainWindowDataContext : INotifyPropertyChanged